moderndatacompany/dataos.info/docs/interfaces/atlas/queries/parameterized_queries.md

     | Date and Time Range (with seconds) | Timestamp |  |

 <aside style="background-color:#FFE5CC; padding:15px; border-radius:5px;">
-🗣 These parameters will be with reference to the corresponding data types of the column for your dataset in the query.
-You can check the schema of the dataset in **Workbench**.
+🗣 These parameters are associated with the corresponding data types of the columns within your dataset in the query.
+You can verify the schema of the dataset in the Workbench to obtain detailed information about the data types and other characteristics of each column.
 </aside>

+## Adding a Parameter
+In this section, we will present an example query that does not include any parameters.
+Subsequently, we will provide a step-by-step explanation of how parameters can be added to enhance the flexibility and customization of the query.
+By incorporating parameters, you can dynamically adjust the query based on specific criteria or user inputs.

-## Query Example without Parameters
+**Example- Query without Parameter**

 ```sql
 SELECT